Building an AI-based browser phone extension

 Motivation

-On March 14, 2023, OpenAI released GPT-4, a transformer-based model that is more reliable, intelligent, and capable of handling nuanced instructions compared to GPT-3.5.
-GPT-4 has consistently outperformed other Large Language Models (LLMs) in various benchmarks, leading to a surge in diverse AI-powered applications built upon it.
-Among these applications, the “phone” remains a fundamental human communication need and a core communication service for businesses.
-The potential for AI to enhance communication efficiency and quality in phone interactions is significant and worth exploring.
+On March 14, 2023, OpenAI released GPT-4, a transformer-based model that was more reliable, intelligent, and capable of handling nuanced instructions than GPT-3.5.
+GPT-4 performed strongly across many benchmarks, which accelerated the growth of AI-powered applications.
+Among these application areas, the phone remains a fundamental human communication tool and a core communication service for businesses.
+The potential for AI to improve communication efficiency and quality in phone interactions is worth exploring.

-Compared to traditional phone applications, we aim to build an AI-driven browser phone extension.
-This extension is envisioned to leverage AI to assist in every stage of the phone call process, ultimately improving the user’s calling experience.
+Compared with traditional phone applications, we aim to build an AI-driven browser phone extension.
+This extension uses AI to assist at every stage of the call workflow and improve the user’s calling experience.

-- Before a call, we want it to help us extract contact information from any third-party webpage, especially complex ones.
-Crucially, it should provide intelligent analysis of relevant contact data (call recordings, voicemails, SMS, etc.) associated with each identified contact.
-This would enable us to understand sentiment analysis or potential draft summaries for upcoming calls, and more.
+- Before a call, we want it to extract contact information from third-party webpages, especially complex ones.
+It should also analyze relevant contact data such as call recordings, voicemails, and SMS messages associated with each identified contact.
+This helps users understand past interactions, sentiment signals, and possible call summaries before calling.

 - During a call, the spoken dialogue will be transcribed into text in real-time.
 Based on this live text conversation, the extension should offer effective intelligent prompts and assistance.
 It could even intelligently deploy an AI voicebot to participate in the conversation.